geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 #.
 Exit your current terminal session.
 Start a new terminal session
    to apply the updates.
 You are now ready to install GCPy.

-.. _gcpy_install:
+.. _gcpy-install:

 =================================
 Install GCPy and its dependencies
 =================================

-Once :program:`Mamba` has been installed, use it to ccreate a Python environment for GCPy.
-(Please return to :ref:`mamba_install` if you have not yet installed :program:`Mamba`.)
+Once you have made sure that :program:`Mamba` (or :program:`Conda`) is present on your system, you may create a Python environment for GCPy.
+Follow these steps:

 #. **Download the GCPy source code.**